MarcelineVQ/LootBlare/readme.md

-# Loot Blare 1.1.12
+# Loot Blare 1.1.13

 Loot Blare is a World of Warcraft addon originally designed **Turtle WoW**.
 This is a version edited to fit Kulový Blesk soft reserve system.

 This addon displays a pop-up frame showing items and rolls when a single uncommon item is linked in Raid Warning.
 Rolls are automatically sorted by type to streamline the master looter's workflow.
 If the item as soft reserved the roll will have appropriate bonus added to it.
+It also allows for MS+ points to be allocated by the master looter, which are automatically used in MS rolls.

 ### Features:
 #### Soft Reserve + import